yaml2script/yaml2script/README.md

           - shellcheck-py
 ```

+To ensure a repeatable experience, as described in [Using the latest version for a repository](https://pre-commit.com/#using-the-latest-version-for-a-repository), please replace `rev: latest` with the version you intend to use.
+The value latest is only a placeholder in this README and can not be used directly (not existing).

-With this configuration, for example, the following yaml file would be tested
+With this configuration, for example, the following YAML file would be tested
 for errors.

 ```yaml